 Courtyard Farm is a haven for wildlife.
 Since the 1960s we have avoided ripping out any hedges, and have created new ponds, and planted new native woodland, and some new hedges.
-Since the 1990s we have created over 100 acres of new wildflower chalk grassland, and miles of wildflower strips around fields - as a result we are one of the only farms listed in the Good Gardens Guide.
-Our conservation work is supported financially through our publicly-funded Higher Level Stewardship Scheme with Natural England .
+Since the 1990s we have created over 100 acres of new wildflower chalk grassland, and miles of wildflower strips around fields - as a result we were one of the only farms listed in the Good Gardens Guide.
+Our conservation work is supported financially through our publicly-funded Countryside Stewardship Scheme with Natural England .
 Above all, through becoming fully organic over 15 years ago, we have stopped using chemical sprays to kill insects and plants that compete with crops (weeds), and as a result we have seen rapid increases in the number and variety of native insects, birds and mammals on the farm.

 Since stopping using artificial fertilisers, and sprays that kill insects and weeds, life has returned to the soil, evidenced by the many molehills you will see in our fields.
 Moles are the top predator of the underground world, and their presence indicates that there is new life in the soil.